 Thank you for your interest in the A.S. in Health Studies program.
-We are no longer accepting applications for this program.
-Students with interest in this field should consider the Medical Assisting Certificate program.
+Bay State College is no longer accepting applications for this program.
+Please refer to the Medical Assisting Certificate.

 Our prescription for a great career in healthcare?
 Start with a strong foundation.